chrisgleissner/loom-webflux-benchmarks/README.md

 > [!NOTE]
 > The actual software versions used by a benchmark are automatically determined and shown at the beginning of each `results.md` file.
 If there are differences to the above, then the values in `results.md` are correct.

-## Charts
+## Results

-The following charts show the results of each scenario, sorted by ascending scenario load.
+This chapter shows the results of each default scenario, sorted by ascending scenario load.
+The results below can also be found in [./results/scenarios-default/results.md](./results/scenarios-default/results.md).

 ### Errors